 viii. influencing or attempting to influence another person to abuse the judicial system.

-y.
+z.
 Commercial Use of Class Materials: Sale of class notes or other course-generated material for commercial collection or commercial purpose.

-z.
+aa.
 Failure to Fulfill Sanctions Imposed in an Earlier Proceeding.

-aa.
+bb.
 Repeated College Infractions or Failure to Fulfill College Infraction sanctions.

-bb.
+cc.
 Aiding and Abetting in Any of the Above Violations.

-2. College Infractions.
 A College Infraction involves inappropriate behavior within the Colleges and on their grounds, which, though inappropriate, does not rise to a Class I disciplinary violation because it is relatively minor and primarily involves violation of College rules.

 College Infractions by themselves are not considered disciplinary violations on students’ disciplinary records.
 Charging a student with a College Infraction does not necessarily mean the student will not be charged with a Class I violation.
 Behavior that amounts to a College Infraction and a Class I violation may be addressed through both systems.
 Nothing about going through the College Infraction system prohibits SJP from addressing the behavior if it is later revealed that the matter should have been treated as a Class I violation; in that case, the matter will be handled using Class I procedures.
 Some examples of College Infractions include: